gitdode/librfm95/README.md

 ### FSK

-At over 12 km distance line of sight, reception was stable with an RSSI of -96 dBm and +9 dBm Tx power - with simple wire antennas.
+At over 12 km distance line of sight, reception and response were stable with an RSSI of -96 dBm and +9 dBm Tx power - with simple wire antennas.
 Quite impressive!

 The configuration: